-In other words, what early humans used to do is to calculate the relative things, like what they felt and observed with the naked eyes, which is in fact in the modern notation is known as the meteorological definition of winter solstice or simply meteorological winter.
+In other words, what early humans used to do is to calculate the relative things, like what they felt and observed with the naked eye, which is in fact in the modern notation known as the meteorological definition of winter solstice or simply meteorological winter.

 On the other hand, what our astronomers and scientists calculate with their super-sophisticated technology is defined as the astronomical definition of winter solstice or simply astronomical winter.
 Therefore, to conclude, I would say that both definitions are correct in their own sense.
 Hence, as a result, some people define winter solstice in the northern hemisphere as the first day of winter.

 On the contrary, some people define it as the end of half of the winter or winter season.
 Hence mid-winter.
 Not to mention, the meteorological seasons always arrive approx 20 to 21 days before the arrival of astronomical seasons.
 To understand it more clearly, refer to the below table.